 Colville Community Forum

-Powis Square west side Talbot Road 1900s.
+Powis Square north side looking east along Talbot Road 1900s.
 The area surrounding All Saints church was sold by Rev Walker in 1860 to the builder George Tippett and consequently became known as Tippett's Brick Fields.
 The Powis and Colville squares were built by Tippett in the 1860s as upper-middle class residences, but are said to have gone into an immediate social decline.
 By the 1880s some were already sub-divided into flats.
 Tippett went bankrupt and the estate was acquired by Edward Strutt and Hickman Bacon, who formed the Colville Estate Limited.
 However, on Charles Booth’s 1900s poverty map the Colville squares are still solidly well-to-do orange.
 The ward on the whole is a pretty even mix of wealthy, well-to-do, fairly comfortable, poverty and comfort mixed, moderate poverty and very poor.

 'In Powis Square in the 1920s the first black members of the community settled.
 But principally the people were Russian Polish and Jewish immigrants, as well as Irish, sometimes 'immigrants' from different parts of England – the depressed areas, Lancashire and others.
 Many of the people who lived there became legends, people who made their names into real folk myths.
 Eccentrics, madmen, political radicals, poets and artists: Chicago Kate (who lived in Basing Road), the Englisher (a British born Jew), the Presser (the quiet communist theoretician), Schmooser, the best dancer in Notting Hill.
 Stallholders in Portobello Road for generations, many of them still represented; Rosie, an Irish woman who kept a vegetable stall and who spoke fluent Yiddish.'
 Dave Robins, Interzone IT 1968.